sparktsang/wangfuk/EVIDENCE.md

 **🛡️ Pre-emptive Rebuttal:**

 **Anticipated Defense:**
 "We offered options based on long-term value.
-Our low consultancy fee demonstrates our commitment to saving money for the residents.
-We hold no financial interest in the Contractor's earnings.
-Option 3 was chosen by owners for its superior durability."
+Option 3 provides a complete overhaul, extending the building's life and aesthetics ('like new'), which justifies the cost.
+The 'No Warranty' label for Option 1 is factually correct because spot repairs cannot guarantee the integrity of the *entire* wall, whereas full replacement can.
+Owners made an informed choice for quality."

 **The Logical Trap:**
-1.  **The "Loss Leader" Red Flag:** Charging HK$308k to supervise a HK$330M project is economically impossible for a legitimate firm (standard fees are 3-5%, i.e., ~$10M).
-Working for "almost free" proves the Consultant's revenue stream comes from elsewhere—likely **kickbacks** from the inflated contract sum.
+1.  **Value vs. Waste:** Spending $150M extra for "aesthetics" on a public housing estate is questionable stewardship.
+But the key issue is **Misrepresentation**.
+Selling Option 3 as necessary for "leakage prevention" (when Option 1 works) is a lie.
-2.  **Absolute Power, Zero Checks:** By controlling every step from "Diagnosis" to "Prescription" to "Pharmacy Selection," the Consultant eliminated all checks and balances.
-Pushing the $300M option over the $150M option directly doubled the "pot" available for the cartel to share.
+2.  **The "Warranty" Loophole:** As Poon noted, warranties often exclude "existing conditions" or specific interfaces (like windows).
+Residents paid $150M for a piece of paper that likely has more holes than the new safety nets.
-3.  **The "Warranty" Loophole:** Selling Option 3 as necessary for "leakage prevention" (when Option 1 works) is a lie.
-As Poon noted, warranties often exclude "existing conditions" or specific interfaces.
-Residents paid HK$150M extra for a piece of paper that protects the Cartel's profits, not their homes.
+3.  **The "Loss Leader" Red Flag:** Charging HK$308k to supervise a HK$330M project is economically impossible for a legitimate firm.
+Working for "almost free" proves the Consultant's revenue stream comes from elsewhere—likely **kickbacks** from the inflated contract sum, resulting in Conflict of Interest.

 **📅 Timeline:**
 *   **2023-03-04:** Will Power introduces "3 Options," highlighting warranty difference.